 What can we expect to find within your home?Lots of plants and jugs of flowers, piles of books, a great deal of colour!
 A variety of materials too – in the same way that I like mixing furniture from different periods, I enjoy having lots of different textures around me.
-So we’ve got a shaggy white and black rug from Morocco, a peach and pale green marble dining table and a huge mirror with a coloured glass surround from the 1950s in our sitting room, a battered mahogany cupboard in the bathroom, brass faux bamboo bedside tables…Shop the edit
+So we’ve got a shaggy white and black rug from Morocco, a peach and pale green marble dining table and a huge mirror with a coloured glass surround from the 1950s in our sitting room, a battered mahogany cupboard in the bathroom, brass faux bamboo bedside tables…Shop Luke Edward Hall

 Is there anything that might surprise us?Our balcony often surprises people, as only a few of the houses along our short terrace have them.
 Ours sits above the entrance porch.
 It’s a brilliant spot for an early evening spritz in summer, overlooking the trees in the square.
 Every now and again we’ll pick up a load of plants and herbs from our local garden centre and spend the weekend planting them in our collection of old terracotta pots.
 We’ve neglected the plant situation recently but it’s lovely to have an outdoor space to enjoy as we’re on the first floor and sadly don’t have access to the back garden.